waynebeaton/rideauosgoode.ca/content/_index.md

 featured_image: 'images/rideauosgoode.png'
 description:
 ---
-> Our classes are all canceled while our community deals with COVID-19.
-We are running some virtual classes during this time.
-Please see the [schedule](/schedule) for more information.
+> With Ontario now in Stage Three of our COVID-19 Response, the Dojo is opening for in-person training, but with some significant change in the way that we structure and schedule classes.
+Please see [COVID -19 Safety Instruction Protocols](/covid) for more information.

 Rideau Osgoode Martial Arts  has served the community since 1991.
 We offer a family-friendly environment, with classes in traditional [Karate](/karate), [Jiujitsu](/jiujitsu), and [Kobudo](/kobudo) for members both young and old.
 Please see our [class schedule](/schedule).